Petrol Prices in Pakistan - Check Petroleum Prices in Pakistan Today

 Usually, dead organisms like algae and zooplankton are buried deep underneath the earth when subjected to immense heat and pressure become petroleum.
 Petroleum itself is only composed of crude oil, but it may contain many liquids, solid and gaseous hydrocarbons in raw form.

-Multiple types of fuels that are distilled from petroleum.
+Multiple types of fuels are distilled from petroleum.
 Following are the types of petroleum we require in Pakistan.

 History of Petroleum

-In the old times, petroleum gained importance when its usage increased in industrial organic chemistry specifically when it was being used in synthesis of fertilizers, solvents, plastic, adhesives and pesticides.
-With its increased use in commercial aviation, the importance of petroleum kept on escalating in technology, economy and other sectors.
+In the old times, petroleum gained importance when its usage increased in the industry.
+Specifically, it was being used to synthesize fertilizers, solvents, plastic, adhesives, and pesticides.
+With its increased use in commercial aviation, the importance of petroleum kept on escalating in technology, economy, and other sectors.